 - the control of the environment and the self in relation to the environment (p.
 115 in Lueck, et al (2008).

 Inadequacy of touch, smell, taste, and hearing to give important information about the environment will hinder the infant’s understanding and conceptual awareness of his or her surroundings.
 Touch, smell, taste, and hearing are the only senses available to an infant with a visual impairment with which to gain the important information necessary for learning.
 “Incidental learning takes place when sighted children visually take in what is happening around them and learn from it.
 A visually impaired child will miss this type of learning.
 Therefore, much of the learning for visually impaired children needs to be intentionally taught by the parents both verbally and tactually (Bishop, 1998).
 Due to the lack of visual stimulation, infants may not be motivated to reach out and explore their surroundings.
 Instead, they become self-absorbed by entertaining themselves through rocking, playing with their fingers, making funny noises, or other patterns of obtaining sensations (Lueck, et al., 2008)” (Biggs, 2014, p.
 20).

 Biggs, S. (2014).
-Parent involvement, an integral part of the early learning experience for blind children: A qualitative study of the mother's experience
+Parent involvement, an integral part of the early learning experience for blind children: A qualitative study of the mother’s experience.
+Available at ProQuest UMI.

 Fraiberg, S. (1977).
 Insights from the blind.
 New York: Basic Books.